andrew/pycon/slides.md

 ```

 - OIDC removes the stealable credential
-- The environment stops the dispatch pivot
 - Bind the publisher on PyPI to the environment name

 <!--
 intercom-client: id-token:write without environment is bypassable.
 TanStack (11 May 2026): even with the environment, code that lands
 in the publish workflow can mint OIDC from runner memory.
-Environment closes the dispatch pivot.
 Runtime extraction needs rule 5: minimal publish job.
 -->